• Skip to main content

 • Sift in the flour, baking powder, and salt.
 (You can also whisk dry ingredients together in a separate bowl before adding them to the wet ingredients).

-Mix on low speed just until the dough comes together.
+Mix on low speed just until the dough comes together in large clumps.

 • Use your hands to form the dough into two portions.
-Roll each portion to ¼" thickness between two sheets of parchment paper.
-You may need to gently rock the rolling pin back and forth with your hands on the body of the rolling pin (not the handles) to initially flatten the dough.
+Roll each portion to ¼" thickness between two sheets of parchment paper or on a surface lightly dusted with flour or powdered sugar.

-• Preheat oven to 350 degrees.
-Line baking sheets with parchment paper or silicone baking mats.
-Cut the dough with cookie cutters, re-rolling and cutting the scraps.
-Place cookies 2 inches apart on the prepared baking sheet and freeze for 10 minutes.
+• Cut the dough with cookie cutters, re-rolling and cutting the scraps.
+Place cookies 2 inches apart on the prepared baking sheet.

 Notes